Harshita2815/Stock_Price_Prediction/README.md

 + Visualized candlestick charts

-I+ dentified seasonality, trend, and volatility
++ dentified seasonality, trend, and volatility

 + Applied log transformation for stabilization of variance